 What is the timeline for the Challenge?

 January 24, 2018 - Online applications due for agencies.
-Registration fee may increase after January 24.
+Agency registration fee may increase after January 24.

 February 18, 2018 - Slide decks for agencies and tech firms due to GPI.

-(TBD) February 2018 - Day-long event including pitch/reverse pitch and challenge hack culminating in your announcement about your challenge and your project team.
-The day and time depend upon the number of agencies/firm participating.
+February 28, 2018 - Day-long event including pitch/reverse pitch and challenge hack culminating in announcements about your challenge and your project team.

 March – May 2018 - Work with your team on a demo or pilot project.